The Futuristic Sounds of Sun Ra: Artwork

 The sleeve was designed by 'Harvey', a secretive graphic designer who made over 190 album covers for Savoy and its subsidiaries throughout the 1960s;

 "Rev. Lawrence Roberts, long-time producer for Savoy Records... said that they never knew the identity of Harvey.
 Harvey lived in New York, and was very secretive.
 They would send him a title or concept and he would produce the painting.
 The paintings were not expensive, and they paid him in cash."

 Releases

 The record was issued in France (year unknown) simply as Sun Ra by the label Concert Hall (catalogue number J-1348).
-It was reissued by Savoy in 1984 as We Are In The Future, but regained its original name when it was issued on Compact Disc in 1994.
+It was reissued by Savoy in 1984 as We Are in the Future, but regained its original name when it was issued on Compact Disc in 1994.
 Savoy reissued it again in 2003.

 Track listing

-All songs written by Sun Ra except 'China Gate'.
+All songs written by Sun Ra except 'China Gates'.